DFE-Digital/fh-shared-kernel/examples/GovSignInExample/GovSignInExample/ReadMe.txt

 ﻿Read Me

 ============= appsettings.json =============
-4 values need to be configured for this example to work
+5 values need to be configured for this example to work

 BaseUrl				- This is the url to the gov oidc service PrivateKey			- Key obtained from the private_key.pem ClientId			- ClientId provided by the gov oneLogin team SignedOutRedirect	- Must match the path to the signed-out page when the app is running,
-					this is where the ui will redirect to once sign out is complete
+					this is where the ui will redirect to once sign out is complete AppHost				- This is the Host path of the current app, used to redirect back to after login

 Optional
 IdamsApiBaseUrl		- This endpoint provides custom claims, if not populated set StubAuthentication.UseStubClaims